 - Look up our advice on planting bulbs.

 - Learn how to plant bulbs in flooded or clay soil.

 - Cut wilted flower scapes as they die off, cutting the stem off as short as you can.

-- Only cut leaves back when they have already turned yellow because that is when the bulb is stocking up on nutrients for the next blooming cycle.
+- Only cut leaves back when they have already turned yellow because that is when the onion bulb is stocking up on nutrients for the next blooming cycle.